mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 # First Time Use
 After cloning the project, PlattormIO springs into action to do its magic.
 This includes loading all the necessary compilation tools used by the declared platform and libraries requested.
 The libraries have to modified to work for the project.
 Libraries are loaded to the path <b>Arrivals/.pio/libdeps/board_name</b>.
 In this project you will see from platform.io that *board_name* is *esp32dev*.
+Edit the *Arrivals/data/config.json* file to add the WiFi credentials of your Access Point.
+Upload to your device as described [here](#updating-the-configjson-file).
 ## TFT_eSPI
 Here we are using the *TFT_eSPI* library from *https://github.com/Bodmer/TFT_eSPI*.
 Prior to using the library you have to tell which graphics chip is in use and how it is connected.
 This is done by editing the <b>Arrivals/.pio/libdeps/esp32dev/TFT_eSPI/User_Setup_Select.h</b> file and uncommenting the line appropriate to your hardware.
 For my board I had to create a new file in <b>Arrivals/.pio/libdeps/esp32dev/User_Setups/Setup400_IL19341_ESP32_HSPI.h</b> and reference it in <b>Arrivals/.pio/libdeps/esp32dev/TFT_eSPI/User_Setup_Select.h</b>.
 A copy of my file is in the <b>Arrivals/extras</b> folder.
 NOTE: My experience may not match your choice of board.
 ## List
-Note that after installing this library there is a *main.cpp* source file in <b>Arrivals/.pio/List/src</b> that must be eliminated as its compilation causes linkage problems.
+After installing this library there is a *main.cpp* source file in <b>Arrivals/.pio/List/src</b> that must be eliminated as its compilation causes linkage problems.
 Either delete it or rename to *main.txt*
 ## TFT_Touch
 This section is NOT applicable to a board where Touch is accessed via SPI.
 In that case you will need to replace all my touch oriented code by your own code.
 While the *TFT_eSPI* library contains support for a touch screen it is not applicable to my board as the touch sensor is not wired to be accessed via SPI.
 Accordingly I have added a facility to *config.json* for setting the numbers of the IO pins.